 In an effort to help clients and the general public to understand our investment methodology, this post is the second in a three-part deep dive into each of our firm’s Three Dials, which serve as the backbone of our proprietary portfolio construction model.
 The goal of this series is to provide clarity on why these dials matter and how we interpret them to arrive at our asset allocation decisions.
-If you missed part one, we hope you’ll go back and read our post about the Valuation Dial.
-Later this year, we will delve into our Momentum/Sentiment Dial, which gauges the current appetite for stock buying and whether continued demand will lead to higher prices in the stock market.
-Today we will focus on our Fundamental Economic Dial.
+If you missed part one, we hope you’ll go back and read our post about the Valuation dial.
+Later this year, we will delve into our Momentum/Sentiment dial, which gauges the current appetite for stock buying and whether continued demand will lead to higher prices in the stock market.
+Today we will focus on our Economic Fundamentals dial.

 At its most basic level, our Fundamental Dial attempts to gauge the health of the economy.
 As US-based investors, our lives tend to be most greatly influenced by the domestic economy, so our focus leans more toward the U.S. versus the global economy.
 This is not to say that we ignore variables that affect the international economy.
 However, as a major player in the global marketplace, the growth of our domestic economy tends to move in sync with that of the global economy.
 According to data from the World Bank, from 1961 to 2017, U.S. Gross Domestic Product (GDP) growth averaged 3.1% per year, identical to that of the 36 member nations of the Organisation for Economic Co-operation and Development, which includes both developed and emerging markets.